zulip/zulip-terminal/docs/getting-started.md

 # Zulip Terminal User Tutorial

 Hi, are you new to [Zulip](https://github.com/zulip/zulip)?
-If so, we recommend trying out our [web-client](https://chat.zulip.org) first to understand the concept of [streams/topics/PMs](https://zulip.com/help/about-streams-and-topics) in the world of Zulip.
+If so, we recommend trying out our [web-client](https://chat.zulip.org) first to understand the concept of [streams and topics](https://zulip.com/help/about-streams-and-topics) in the world of Zulip.
 Please read through our [community docs](https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html) to get a feel for how things work.
 Just sending a message or two in the [#test here](https://chat.zulip.org/#narrow/stream/7-test-here) stream should help you get started.
 If you don't already have a Zulip account, you'll also have to use our [web-client](https://chat.zulip.org) to sign up because currently you can't create an account using Zulip Terminal.

 Now let's help you get started with using Zulip Terminal.
 First, if you haven't already, go ahead and complete the [installation](https://github.com/zulip/zulip-terminal#installation).
 If you encountered any issues, we have common issues and their solutions listed [here](https://github.com/zulip/zulip-terminal/blob/main/docs/FAQ.md) if you run into trouble.
 Feel free to ask questions or for help at [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or support@zulip.com.